catalyst-cloud/catalystcloud-docs/source/first-instance/command-line.rst

  | security_group_id | 14aeedb8-5e9c-4617-8cf9-6e072bb41886 |
  +-------------------+--------------------------------------+

+|
+|

 Booting an Instance
 ===================

-Use the ``openstack server create`` command and supply the information we gathered in previous steps.
+Use the ``openstack server create`` command, supplying the information obtained in previous steps and exported as environment variables.

 Ensure you have appropriate values set for ``CC_FLAVOR_ID``, ``CC_IMAGE_ID`` and ``CC_PRIVATE_NETWORK_ID``.

 .. code-block:: bash